 “Larger the number of students in class, higher the chance of your professor ignoring your absence”

 Either wise, you must intimate your professor about your missed class and the exact reason through email or over a call.
-This not only creates an impression on you, it also as a student would help you to be more confident to clear your doubts with the professor later.
+This not only creates an impression on you, but it also as a student would help you to be more confident to clear your doubts with the professor later.